Aryan-Garg/pythonCLI/README.md

 Todo list CLI using python - Created by Aryan Garg, 12/17/2020

-# Extra Features
-1) There's an extra feature in the program which can be invoked by passing in the arguement: reportVerbose.

-reportVerbose -
-It lists all the documents along with the standard pending and completed counter.

-2) -h flag also works the same way as passing help as an arguement.

-3) The initial Makefile is there to efficiently set-up the testing environment and see all the test cases pass :)
+The Makefile is there to efficiently set-up the testing environment.
+Just run make install initially.

 # General Note
 The functions were written keeping in mind that other functions